maxwells/devise_token_auth/README.md

 #### Note for [pow](http://pow.cx/) and [xip.io](http://xip.io) users

-If you receive `redirect-uri-mismatch` errors from your provider when using pow or xip.io urls, set the following in your development config:
+If you receive `redirect-uri-mismatch` errors from your auth_provider when using pow or xip.io urls, set the following in your development config:

 ~~~ruby
 # config/environments/development.rb